top of page

 -I have lots of Google reviews and have references you can check

-• How are the puppies raised?
+• How and where are the puppies raised?
+Can you explain a bit about the Puppy Culture curriculum?

 Experts at Puppy Culture recommend doing Early Neurological Stimulation (ENS) exercises daily when the puppies reach 3 days old to wake up their neurological system, increase resilience, and stimulate brain activity during this critical stage.